cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 <center>
 <i>
 Table 17.
-There is good agreement in %BioGears in response to the 90% bilateral stenosis.
+There is good agreement in response to the 90% bilateral stenosis.
 The effect on pressure is significant enough to meet validation.
 The blood volume is unaffected.
 The systemic vascular resistance increases as expected along with the corresponding decrease in cardiac output.
 The renal blood flow and GFR each decrease as expected.
 </i>